MichaelTrikergiotis/mtl/readme.md

 std::string joined_names = mtl::string::join_all(tokens.begin(), tokens.end(), ", ");
 ```

-Now `names` from example 1 and `joined_names` from example 2 if compared will be equal.
+Now if you compare `names` from example 1 and `joined_names` from example 2 they will be equal.

 [**EXAMPLE 3**]